bath-bcss/Technical-Labs/docs/git_pt_2.md

 ### How interacting with a remote works

-When you set up a remote for your local repository you it a name, as the repository can have multiple remotes).
+When you set up a remote for your local repository you give it a name, as the repository can have multiple remotes).
 The most common name is **origin**.
 The state of the remote is then represented on **remote tracking branches**.
 This is a one-way relationship where each local branch can be associated with, or "track", a remote branch, which is the designated branch for it to push and pull commits to and from.
 In almost all cases, the local branch and the remote branch will have the same name.

 To get a local repository with a remote you must either clone an existing remote repository or add a remote to an existing local repository.
 To clone a remote